 Insoles can also help keep your feet warmer and improve your foot health.

 This can certainly help if you are living in a region of the world with particularly cold weather at any time.
-In summary, there are many reasons to consider a shoe insole:
+In summary, there are many other benefits to consider a shoe insole.

 You probably know what an insole is, even if you don’t stick them into your shoes them regularly.